 In 1970, I was able to convince the Department of Arts and Lectures at UCSB to host a fiddle and banjo contest that had been banned from its previous location in Topanga Canyon.
 Two years later, I was invited to begin our own Santa Barbara Old Time Fiddlers’ Convention, hosted for ten years on the UCSB campus.
 I again wanted to use the event to educate Santa Barbarians in the music.
 Besides the main draw of a banjo/fiddle contest on Sunday, we’d arrange to have each year’s event honor a particular musician or subject important to American traditional music.
 One year, for example, was devoted to the original Carter Family, another year to Celtic music, etc. A large poster was designed to depict the featured performer or music; buttons were made with a similar design to strengthen the image.
 I organized a concert performance featuring the music to be honored that year, along with a weekend workshop on the same type of music.
 In this way, a base of knowledgeable fans could be built up and even become a base for new and younger performers.

 I was also able to establish my own music club, The Bluebird Café, at the site of an old topless bar at 33 W. Anapamu Street.
 We featured both local and nationally known musicians six nights a week, along with a menu of freshly cooked food, local beer and wines, and good coffee.
 I wanted to create an environment where young musicians could hang out, trade ideas, and watch touring musicians present their wares.
 Every Thursday we had an “open-mic” night, where everyone was welcome to take a turn at entertaining an audience.
 We had a good stage, a sound system, primitive but effective lights, and even a 16 mm film projector, wired into the sound system for Monday’s “Movie Nights,” where one could have a burger (80 cents), a glass of beer (25 cents), and watch a classic film.
 I’d always enjoyed food and cooking, and always tried to present good quality menus along with the music.
 Sort of a food for the body and food for the soul type of place.
-Of course, I had lots of help, including many musicians who worked as waitresses or janitors as well
+Of course, I had lots of help, including many musicians who worked as waitresses or janitors as well as performing onstage.

 An additional benefit to presenting the traditional artists in Santa Barbara, either in concerts or at the Bluebird, was getting the chance to play host to them and learning about their various outlooks on life.
 I went fishing on the Goleta Pier with Mance Lipscomb, talked baseball with Bill Monroe, got Mississippi-style fried chicken cooking lessons from Fred McDowell, and watched Hollywood Squares with Johnny Shines, while he practiced his blues licks on guitar.
 I especially remember an evening spent with Dewey and Rodney Balfa, Sid Hemphill, Mike Seeger, Lilly-May Ledord, and others—digging a huge pit in our back yard and barbecuing a giant mound of Cajun-style chicken with a special onion glaze sauce.